 Unbeknownst to me at the time, this was my first taste of photojournalism.
-My photo of Sandler landed on the front page of one of the local newspapers.
-A few weeks later, I found myself getting hired for an array of photo assignments.
+My photo of Adam Sandler landed on the front page of one of the local newspapers.
+Soon after, I found myself getting an array of opportunities to cover other assignments.